Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups

 Now assume the remaining case, namely $p=c-1$.
 Observe that $0=\Delta$ can be rewritten as $(\delta-1)^2(\delta-2)\dots (\delta-p-1)$.
 If we define $\g_{\langle 1\rangle}=\g_{\langle p\rangle}$ as the kernel of $(\delta-1)^2$ and $\g_{\langle i\rangle}=\g_{[i]}$ for $2\le i\le c-1$, then the $\g_{\langle i\rangle}$ for $1\le i\le p-1$ generate their direct sum, which by the vanishing of $\Delta$ equals $\g$, and $\g_{\langle i\rangle}\g_{\langle j\rangle}\subset\g_{\langle i+j\rangle}$ for all integers $i,j\ge 1$.
 Then define $\g_1$ as a supplement subspace of $\g^{(p)}$ in $\g_{\langle 1\rangle}$, define $\g_p=\g^{(p)}$, and $\g_i=\g_{\langle i\rangle}$ for $2\le i\le p-1$.
 Then $\g=\bigoplus_{i=1}^p\g_i$ and $\g^{(2)}=\bigoplus_{i=2}^p\g_i$, and, noting that $\g_p=\g_{\langle p\rangle}\cap\g^{(2)}$, we see that $(\g_i)$ is an algebra grading; thus it is a Carnot grading. \end{proof}

 \begin{rem} In characteristic $p$, the nilpotency length condition in Lemma \ref{carcarn2} is optimal: consider the Lie algebra $\g$ with basis $(U_1,X_1,\dots,X_{p+2},Y_1,Z_1)$, with nonzero brackets $[U_1,X_i]=X_{i+1}$ for $1\le i\le p+1$ and $[Y_1,Z_1]=X_{p+2}$.
 It is easily checked not to be Carnot.
-On the other hand, it admits a grading in $\Z/p\Z$ where $\g_1$ has basis $(U_1,X_1,X_{p+1},Y_1,Z_1)$, where $\g_2$ has basis $(X_2,X_{p+2})$ and $\g_i$ has basis $(X_i)$ for $3\le i\le p$.
+On the other hand, it admits a grading in $\mathbf{Z}/p\mathbf{Z}$ where $\g_1$ has basis $(U_1,X_1,X_{p+1},Y_1,Z_1)$, where $\g_2$ has basis $(X_2,X_{p+2})$ and $\g_i$ has basis $(X_i)$ for $3\le i\le p$.
 This grading induces a derivation which is the identity on the abelianization (which has the basis $(U_1,X_1,Y_1,Z_1)$).
 On the other hand, we do not know whether the assumptions in positive characteristic can be relaxed for Theorem \ref{main2}. \end{rem}

+\begin{ex} Every 2-step nilpotent algebra $\g$ is Carnot, as any supplement subspace of $\g^{(2)}$ yields a Carnot grading.
+However, the 3-step nilpotent 5-dimensional Lie algebra $\g_{5,3}$ from \S\ref{smalldim} is not Carnot. \end{ex}

 \begin{ex} Every nilpotent algebra of dimension at most 3 over a field is Carnot, by an easy verification.
-While all 4-dimensional nilpotent Lie algebras, over an arbitrary field, are Carnot, the following 4-dimensional commutative associative nilpotent algebra, defined over any ground field, is not Carnot: The algebra $\g$ defined with basis $(x,y,z,w)$ and nonzero products $x^2=z$, $xz=zx=w$, $y^2=w$ (alternatively described $K[x,y]_+/(xy,x^3-y^2)$, where $K[x,y]_+=(x,y)K[x,y]$ is the free associative (non-unital) commutative ring on 2 generators, or also described as the unique maximal ideal in $K[x,y]/(xy,x^3-y^2)$). \end{ex}
+While all 4-dimensional nilpotent Lie algebras, over an arbitrary field, are Carnot, the following 4-dimensional commutative associative nilpotent algebra, defined over any ground field, is not Carnot: The algebra $\g$ defined with basis $(x,y,z,w)$ and nonzero products $x^2=z$, $xz=zx=w$, $y^2=w$ (alternatively described $K[x,y]_+/(xy,x^3-y^2)$, where $K[x,y]_+=(x,y)K[x,y]$ is the free associative (non-unital) commutative ring on 2 generators, or also described as the unique maximal ideal in $K[x,y]/(xy,x^3-y^2)$).
+The next example also provides a non-Carnot 4-dimensional Leibniz algebra. \end{ex}